An optimized LinkedIn profile is a must for generating leads from LinkedIn.

 Optimizing your LinkedIn profile is the first step in using LinkedIn to sell your products and services.

-The next step is to identify people you should connect with and nurture on LinkedIn.
+The next step is to identify people to grow your LinkedIn network.